electronicdreamplant/electronicdreamplant.github.io/_france/2026-09-18-the-nanobots-are-coming.md

 It was a bit of a circuitous route getting to this point.
 The initial outpatient appointment I had on 11 September was very focused on playing it safe; my MRI tests hadn't confirmed the initial diagnosis (which I found very depressing) so they couldn't be 100% certain that the preferred treatment was the right one.

 As explained (really nicely) at the time, rheumatology is a science, but one where it is helpful to put conditions in 'boxes' for ease of diagnosis and treatment.
 However, life is rarely as convenient as this, with people spanning 2 or 3 of these 'boxes'.
 Such is the case for me.
-So the solution was to go in with a safer, broader and less effective drug - the 'Volkswagen' option which is cheaper, does the job but isn't that great really and takes a while to work^*^.
+So the solution was to go in with a safer, broader and less effective drug - the 'Volkswagen' option which is cheaper, does the job but isn't that great really and takes a while to work.

 ### A useful intervention